 If you do not have a Medicare number, or have not been issued with a Notice of Assessment for your taxable income (because you did not earn taxable income above the tax-free threshold), your lender will confirm what other information will be required to be provided by you in your circumstances.

-2. Are you an eligible single parent or eligible single legal guardian?
+2. Are you an eligible home buyer?

 2.1 Your Eligibility Checks